tim-cpb/US-Frontend-Candidate-Lab/README.md

   * Takeoff is a Gruntjs configuration with a handful of plugins for automated optimized development ** I will be releasing this as an open source project (soon)
   * Removing existing CSS and JS files from the project to be merge back in later
+  * Note: If you would like to run the build process you'll need the Grunt CLI plugin installed globally, PhantomJS, SVGO, Sass and Compass installed
+    ** Then run 'npm install' to install Grunt with the plugin dependancies local to the project ** Run 'grunt', 'grunt minify' or 'grunt icons'
+    ** Takeoff is set up to work beautifully with 'grunt watch' and LiveReload or Tincr (Chrome plugin)
+  * Front end tooling FTW (For The Win)

 ## Ideas